1st sentence to be handed down in Michigan gov's kidnap plot

 The FBI last October said it broke up a scheme to kidnap the Democratic governor by anti-government extremists who were upset over Whitmer’s coronavirus restrictions.
 Six men were charged in federal court, while others were charged in state court with aiding them.

+The governor last year put major restrictions on personal movement and the economy because of COVID-19, although many limits were eventually lifted.
+The Michigan Capitol was the site of rallies, including ones with gun-toting protesters calling for Whitmer’s removal.

+Whitmer exchanged barbs with Trump on social media, with Trump declaring in April 2020, “LIBERATE MICHIGAN!”

-Garbin, a 25-year-old airplane mechanic, is the only federal defendant to plead guilty; others are awaiting trial.
+Garbin, a 25-year-old airplane mechanic, is the only federal defendant to plead guilty in the plot; the others are awaiting trial.

 “He filled in gaps in the government’s knowledge by recounting conversations and actions that did not include any government informant or ability to record,” Assistant U.S. Attorney Nils Kessler said.